offmania9/boostack/README.md

+## About Boostack
+Boostack is a full stack framework for PHP.
+Improve your development and build a modern website in minutes

 ## How to get Boostack
 Boostack is available open-source under the MIT license.

 ## Download it!

 **Option 1: Get the latest version via GIT Clone**